 Those joining the filming as EXTRAS are asked to cheer at the side of the skate park, may receive free Tshirts (to wear for the filming), and receive many high fives from the blind film crew.

-Perhaps the most unique aspect of this film, Fox says, is that the audience sees specific points of view from the blind actor simulated on screen, showing different types of blindness, specifically educating the public on the blindness spectrum.
+Perhaps the most unique aspect of this commercial, Fox says, is that the audience sees specific points of view from the blind actor simulated on screen, showing different types of blindness, specifically educating the public on the blindness spectrum.

 Enjoy free films outdoors by blind filmmakers near the skate park at the conclusion of filming April 7th.